-Handouts can be printed from my website or can be purchased at the bookstore on the shelf with the other books or at QuickCopies.
-These need to be printed and brought to class or attached to assignments.
-Please obtain them during the first week so you will be prepared.
+A course pack can be purchased at the bookstore on the shelf with the other books or at QuickCopies.
+These need to be brought to class every day.
 There are also study guides and practice exam questions on my website for your use.
+Failure to bring course pack to class each day will result in a 5-point deduction.